-- Select, rotate and manipulate shapes to develop spatial reasoning skills. - Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can. - Continue, copy and create repeating patterns. - Compare length, weight and capacity.
+- Select, rotate and manipulate shapes to develop spatial reasoning skills. - Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can. - Continue, copy and create repeating patterns. - Make comparisons between objects relating to size, length and weight